ashutoshmjain/gita/src/bhagvadGitaLanding.md

 Long before we learnt the skills of scribing and reading, critical information was passed on through rigorous recital - not mere "word of mouth".
 Such information was called `Shruti` - communicated through repetitive oration.
 The Sanskrit word later morphed into `Shutri` in Hindi.

 Now that it is easier to scribe, and to record audio, we have zettabytes  of information, so much so that it is impossible to scrape through - at least for humans.
-However, the quality of content is questionable.
-Technology has enabled every individual to exercise their wish without seeking consensus - good or bad ? - we don't know !
+The quality of content is, however, questionable.
+Technology has enabled every individual to express themselves but every one talking over each other feels more like noise than a message.

 Revisiting the first `Smriti` is thus finding signal with in endless noise.
 There are two paths to access this scripture - look inside - contemplation;  or read the text - search.
 Both are valid, and probably complimentary.